 The amount of tuition remission is applied to gross tuition less any externally-funded scholarships, and Federal or State grant aid such as Pell Grant and Access Missouri Grant, unless said scholarships are applied to room and board charges in Drury facilities.
-If Drury has no housing vacancies, said awards may be applied to off-campus room and board, and tuition remission is not diminished by the amount of said scholarships.
-Tuition remission recipients are not eligible for scholarships funded by Drury University.
+If Drury has no housing vacancies, said awards may be applied to off-campus room and board, and tuition remission is not diminished by

 The tuition grant will be reduced by any non-Drury financial aid received.